declanshanaghy/thor/README.md

+# Thor
 ![When it comes to electricity in the Shanaghy household, Thor is the all knowing & all mighty of all things](img/thor.jpg)

-Thor receives data from the [GreenEye's](http://www.brultech.com/greeneye/) on the ground which are producing data using the [SmartEnergyGroup data format](webapp/data/example_in.asciiwh) and translates that into something [easily usable](webapp/data/example_out_splunk_metrics.json) by an an analytics system.
+Thor receives data from the [Brultech GreenEye's](http://www.brultech.com/greeneye/) on the ground which are producing data using the [ASCII-WH data format](webapp/data/example_in.asciiwh) and translates that into something [easily usable](webapp/data/example_out_splunk_metrics.json) by an an analytics system.